Leisure Noise

 Leisure Noise is the first album by London band Gay Dad, released via London Records and Sire Records on 7 June 1999.
 The album is a blending of glam rock, neo-psychedelia, krautrock and gospel into indie pop.
 Lyrically it is often about and constructed of rock history.
-The track-listing was designed to mimic the traditional two-sided vinyl.
+The track listing was designed to mimic the traditional two-sided vinyl and the album was made available on vinyl.

 Chris Hughes produced the album, except for "To Earth with Love", which was produced by Tony Visconti and Mark Frith.
 Gary Langan handled recording and mixing; Howie Weinberg mastered the album at Masterdisc in New York City.